mosaic-design-system/docs/src/components/back-to-top.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a Back to Top?
+      ## What is a Back to top?

-      The **Back to Top** component is a button that fades in when the user has scrolled beyond a specific point on the page, and allows the user to easily navigate back to the top of the page when interacted with.
+      The **Back to top** component is a button that fades in when the user has scrolled beyond a specific point on the page, and allows the user to easily navigate back to the top of the page when interacted with.

-      You can find a **Back to Top** component on this page - scroll further down and then you'll see it pop up in the corner
+      You can find a **Back to top** component on this page - scroll further down and then you'll see it pop up in the corner

       - - -